 Adding information to the current monitoring program with MyFishCount will help us learn about fishing trips that are not sampled very often.

 Data speak.
 And all of us at the Snook and Gamefish Foundation and the South Atlantic Fishery Management Council are interested in what it has to tell us.
 What could we learn?

 Inform Future Decisions on Recreational Reporting

 Your use of the MyFishCount website or app will help make decisions for future recreational reporting projects and management.
-The app is currently in the design phase and will be available in June 2018.
+The app is available now.